-16. Book and Bed Tokyo
+16. Relax with thousands of books at Book and Bed Tokyo

 A library, a reader’s nook, and a hostel all rolled into one, Book and Bed Tokyo is truly one of the most unique concepts Ikebukuro has to offer.
 It boasts of a comfortable space conducive to getting lost in your reading and fashionable interiors that are truly Instagram-worthy.
 Choose between an overnight stay or just a day check-in to experience this book haven.
 Do take note that reservations are not accepted for day-time visitors.

 Address: 7F Lumiere Building, 1-17-7 Nishi-Ikebukuro, Toshima-ku, Tokyo

 Price: ¥500 / hour (Day rate, tax not yet included)

 17. Play until you get tired at Round 1 Ikebukuro